famsedition/Group-Draw/README.md

 # Group-Draw
-groups formation with the possibility to selected group chefs
+groups formation with the possibility to select group chefs